 Q: How far from the edge should a juice groove be?

 A: A good distance for a juice groove to be is 3/4″.
-This is the distance from the edge of the board to the closest edge of the juice groove.
+This is the distance from the edge of the board to the closest edge of the juice groove and is the right place for a juice groove.

 I set my combination square to 3/4″.
 This will be the distance from the edge of the board to the edge of the juice groove.